 Thanks to Gwladys, Dianne, Ana, Helen, Alv, Karin, Amela, Peter, Hilary, Chris, Helga, Jens, Markku, Carol and others that I can not remember the name for sharing their fantastic stories of dementia and how they have struggled to reduce stigmas created and above all to demonstrate that It is possible to live with dementias.

 Now, the night will be rest, tomorrow work begins early and our thirst for information is enormous.

 And today was a long but very productive day.

 We started the day with the nomination of members for the triennium (2016-2018) of the European Working Group of People with Dementia (EWGPWD).

 It is already official and my mother is now a member of this group of jobs that makes dementia a priority.

 There are 11 people with dementia of different nationalities who will contribute their experience to reduce the stigma of dementia.
-They will be led by President Helen Brennan (Ireland) and Vice Presidents Alv Orheim (Norway) and Chris Roberts (UK).
-Nina Balackova (Czech Republic), Karin Gustafsson (Sweden), Amela Hajric (Bosnia and Herzegovina), Caril Hargreaved (Scotland), Ib Holger Hegner (Denmark), Alv Orheim Markku Pakkisenniemi (Finland) and Helga Rohra Complete this group of Alzheimer's Europe.
+They will be led by Chairperson Helen Rochford Brennan (Ireland) and Vice Chairs Alv Orheim (Norway) and Chris Roberts (UK).
+Nina Balackova (Czech Republic), Karin Gustafsson (Sweden), Amela Hajric (Bosnia and Herzegovina), Carol Hargreaves (Scotland, UK), Ib Holger Hegner (Denmark), Markku Parkkisenniemi (Finland) and Helga Rohra (Germany) complete this group of Alzheimer Europe.